Requirements to apply:

 I wrote several feature articles on various topics from the constant flooding of the men’s bathroom to vandalism on campus.
 I also did a film review for every issue.
 I helped with the layout of the paper as well as selecting the final photographs.

 This letter of recommendation should be completed by a person who can discuss your creative strengths.
 Examples of appropriate people to write this letter on your behalf are art, drama, film/TV, or journalism teachers or a boss or supervisor from a job, internship, or volunteer project where your duties included something of a creative nature.
 Please provide us with only one (1) letter of recommendation.
-Please make sure to have the recommender include the cover sheet.
+This letter of recommendation MUST be submitted through SlideRoom.

 Please submit a current transcript from your high school.
-You must have at least a 3.0 GPA (unweighted) to be considered for this program.
+You must have at least a 3.0 GPA (weighted) to be considered for this program.
 This does not have to be an official transcript.
-It is best if you can email an electronic copy of this transcript with the rest of your application materials, although you can also mail a hard copy to:

 This program is competitive, and not all students who apply will get in.
 We are looking for students who have a passion for film and storytelling.
 We want to see that you can tell a creative story, and have unique idea to bring to the program.
 Also, we like to see that students have a diverse background in creative areas.
 Academically we want to see that you can handle the rigor and intensity of our program.